Luis Zacarías

-Luis Emiliano Zacarías Barraza (11 October 1942 - 27 August 2023) was a Peruvian football manager.
+Luis Emiliano Zacarías Barraza (11 October 1942 – 27 August 2023) was a Peruvian football manager.

 Early life

-He was born in 1942 in Peru.
+He was born in 1942 in Coracora (Peru).
 He attended the University of Cologne in Germany.

 Career

 In 1975, he was appointed manager of the Peru national under-20 football team.
-In 1977, he was appointed manager of Peruvian side Deportivo Municipal.
-In 1978, he was appointed manager of Peruvian side Club Universitario de Deportes.
-In 1980, he was appointed manager of the Peru national football team.
+In 1977, he was appointed manager of Peruvian side Deportivo Municipal that he saves from relegation at the last minute.
+In 1980, he was appointed interim manager of Peruvian side Universitario de Deportes.
+The same year, he served as Juan José Tan's assistant as head of the Peruvian national football team during a friendly match against Uruguay played at the Estadio Centenario on July 18, 1980.

 In 1983, he was appointed manager of German side MSV Duisburg.
 He helped the club achieve third place.
 In 1987, he was appointed manager of Peruvian side Colegio Nacional Iquitos.
-In 1988, he was appointed manager of Peruvian side Asociación Deportiva San Agustín.
-In 1994, he was appointed manager of Peruvian side Club Cienciano.
+In 1988, he was appointed manager of Peruvian side Deportivo San Agustín.
+In 1994, he was appointed manager of Peruvian side Cienciano.
 In 1996, he was appointed manager of Peruvian side La Loretana.
 In 1997, he was appointed manager of Peruvian side Lawn Tennis FC.
 In 2003, he was appointed manager of Georgian side FC Locomotive Tbilisi.
 In 2006, he was appointed manager of German side SV Teutonia Coerde.

-Personal life
+Personal life and death

 After retiring from professional football management, he lived in Cologne, Germany.
 He worked as a columnist for Peruvian newspaper El Comercio.
+He died in Cologne at the age of 80.